danterazo/target_ml-workshop/README.md

 ```

 ### Python
-If Python3 is installed on your system, run the following to install dependencies
+If Python3 is installed on your system, run the following to install dependencies:
 ```
 pip3 install -r requirements.txt
 ```

-If you're using [Conda](https://docs.conda.io/en/latest/), run the following instead:
+If you're using [Conda](https://docs.conda.io/en/latest/), run this instead:
 ```
 conda install --file requirements.txt
 ```